hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 This was actually one of the slides I used.
 It's in Dutch, but obviously that's not the worst thing.

-Firstly, notice the date, in the bottom left corner.
-This slide deck was created fourteen years ago, and it shows.
 It's a RETRO slide deck.

 I mean, the obnoxious headers and footers.
 Which were repeated on **every** slide.
-Disastrous!
-Major waste of space.
+Disastrous, major waste of space.

 Also: the background gradient.
 What is up with that?